awsvik/tensorflow-amazon-elastic-inference/README.md

 	**Note**: Please wait until instance is fully initialized and ready to accept SSH connections.
 You may check instance status at EC2 console.Also please locate your private key file <key-pair>.pem

 	``Type 'y' to continue.
-Type 'q' to quit.`` ``amazon-elastic-inference-tools $``
+Type 'q' to quit.`` ``amazon-elastic-inference-tools $ y``

-	Type 'q' to quit if your ec2 instance is running in Amazon EC2 console.
+Type 'q' to quit EI wizard after you see **Launched instance successfully.** in your terminal console.

-11. Locate your keypair.pem on your personal laptop.
-Navigate to the SageMaker Jupyter Notebook Instance console in your browser, in Jupyter Notebook Files tab, navigate to ``SageMaker\tensorflow-amazon-elastic-inference\lab2``.
-Look for ``upload`` button on the Jupyter Notebook(LHS).
-Use this button to upload your keypair.pem file from your personal laptop.
+``amazonei-wizard>q``

-12. In your browser tab, navigate to SageMaker Jupyter Notebook Terminal window and SSH into the EC2 instance that was created by Amazon Elastic Inference (EI) setup tool.
+2. In SageMaker Jupyter Notebook Terminal window SSH into the EC2 instance that was created by Amazon Elastic Inference (EI) setup tool.
-Changer permissions on my-key-pair.pem
+Change permissions on my-key-pair.pem before you run SSH command.

 	``chmod 400 `my-key-pair`.pem``

-	For Ubuntu:
-	``ssh -i {keypair.pem} ubuntu@{ec2 instance public DNS name}``

 	For Amazon Linux:
 	``ssh -i {keypair.pem} ec2-user@{ec2 instance public DNS name}``

-13. In the remote EC2 instance(DL AMI with EI attached), copy the code.
+3. Now, you are SSH into remote EC2 instance(DL AMI with EI attached), clone the below repo.
+It has code to create a docker conatiner for Jupyter Notebook.
 ``git clone https://github.com/aws-samples/aws-elastic-inference-tensorflow-examples``

-14. Build and run your Jupyter notebook on remote instance.
+4. Build and run your Jupyter notebook on remote instance.

  ``cd aws-elastic-inference-tensorflow-examples;
  ./build_run_ei_container.sh``

     Wait until the Jupyter notebook starts up.

-15. Inorder to access the Jupyter Notebook running on remote EC2 	instance, SSH into remote Ec2 instance from the terminal or SSH 	client on your personal laptop with port forwarding for the Jupyter 	notebook.
+5. Inorder to access the Jupyter Notebook running on remote EC2 	instance, SSH into remote EC2 instance using SSH client on your personal  laptop with port forwarding for the Jupyter notebook.

- 	For Ubuntu AMIs:

-        ``ssh -i {/path/to/keypair} -L 8888:localhost:8888 ubuntu@{ec2 	instance public DNS name}``

-   For Amazon Linux AMIs:
+ `  For Amazon Linux AMIs:

         ``ssh -i {/path/to/keypair} -L 8888:localhost:8888 ec2-	user@{ec2 instance public DNS name}``

-16. Go to localhost:8888 and supply the token that is given in the terminal.
+6. Go to http://localhost:8888/<token> and supply the token that is given in the terminal.
 In the terminal you will see a ``http://localhost:8888/<token>`` url with token.
+This opens up a Jupyter Notebook in your browser.
+You can also use the clickable link in the SageMaker instance terminal window to open Juypter Notebook in your laptop browser.

 	### Access your Jupyter Notebook from your personal laptop broswer window

-17. Run benchmarked versions of Object Detection examples.
+1. Run benchmarked versions of Object Detection examples.
     1. Open `elastic_inference_video_object_detection_tutorial.ipynb` and run the notebook.
     2. Take note of the session runtimes produced.
 The following two examples show without Elastic Inference, then with Elastic Inference.
         1. The first is TensorFlow running your model on your instance’s CPU, without Elastic Inference: